2019 World Series: Game 6

 The ceremonial first pitch was thrown by Hakeem Olajuwon to Clyde Drexler, both of whom played college basketball for the Houston Cougars and later won the 1995 NBA Finals with the Houston Rockets.
 Starting pitchers were Justin Verlander for Houston and Stephen Strasburg for Washington, the same as in Game 2.

 Anthony Rendon batted in a run in the top of the first, giving the Nationals an early 1–0 lead.
-A sacrifice fly by José Altuve and a home run by Alex Bregman in the bottom of the first gave Houston a 2–1 lead.
+A sacrifice fly by Jose Altuve and a home run by Alex Bregman in the bottom of the first gave Houston a 2–1 lead.
 Bregman carried his bat to first base after homering, which some media members considered disrespectful.
 Fifth-inning home runs by Adam Eaton and Juan Soto gave the Nationals a 3–2 lead.
 Soto also carried his bat to first base after homering, mimicking Bregman.
 Post-game, both managers voiced displeasure with the bat-carrying; Bregman apologized and said he was at fault.

 Verlander exited after five innings, having allowed three runs on five hits while striking out three batters.
 In the top of the seventh inning, Trea Turner was controversially called out for interference on a play at first base, which Washington manager Dave Martinez furiously took issue with, leading to his ejection.
+It was the first time a manager had been ejected from a World Series game since Bobby Cox in 1996.
 Later that inning, a two-out, two-run home run by Rendon off Will Harris—who had not allowed an earned run in the postseason—increased Washington's lead to 5–2.
 Rendon batted in two more runs in the top of the ninth with a double off Chris Devenski, extending the Nationals' lead to 7–2.
 Strasburg left with one out in the bottom of the ninth, having held the Astros to two runs on five hits while striking out seven.
 Sean Doolittle relieved Strasburg, and allowed a two-out double to Carlos Correa, but nothing further, and the Nationals evened the series to force a deciding seventh game.
-This was the first instance in MLB, NBA, or NHL history where the road team won the first six games of a best-of-seven series.
+This was the first instance in MLB, NBA, or NHL history when the road team won the first six games of a best-of-seven series.